-You may have arrived on this page because you are considering eco nappies for your newborn or little person and perhaps you are researching for the best Eco nappies?
+You may have arrived on this page because you are considering eco nappies for your newborn or little person, and perhaps you are researching the best Eco nappies?

-When you are researching for the best Eco nappies, it is good to check the genuine efforts as some brands tend ‘greenwash’ their products.
+When you are researching for the best Eco nappies, it is good to be cautious when selecting products as ‘greenwashing’ is unfortunately not uncommon.

 In this review, we provide transparent information to help you find the best eco nappies.

-I am glad you ask as there is a lot is confusing around eco nappies.
-Often it is thought, that purchasing eco nappies, is automatically a more sustainable choice.
+I am glad you ask as there is a lot is confusion around eco nappies.
+Often it is thought that purchasing eco nappies is automatically a more sustainable choice.
 But is it really?

-Some Eco nappies use products like corn starch for absorbance purposes.
-However, the percentage of Sap (Super Absorbent Polymer) might be less; some are required to ensure sufficient absorbency for the eco nappies.
+Some Eco nappy brand use products like corn starch for absorbance purposes which generally mean less S.A.P is required in the nappy.
+However, the percentage of Sap (Super Absorbent Polymer) might be less; some is generally required to ensure sufficient absorbency for the eco nappies.